A technical SEO audit involves analyzing aspects of your website to ensure it is functioning perfectly. This guide shows you what you need to check.

 Duplicate content is a source of risk for your website’s ranking, and presents a great challenge for many website owners, particularly owners of online shops, as search engines cannot judge which page is most important and should therefore be included in the index.

-Do not confuse Google by pointing to different pages with the same link texts.
+Make sure you do not confuse Google by linking to different pages with the same link texts.
 It is important to maintain a clear keyword focus, especially with internal links.